CDCgov/Rnssp-templates-docs/content/_index.en.md

 later version.

-This source code in this repository is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+This source code in this repository is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY, without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the Apache Software License for more details.

 You should have received a copy of the Apache Software License along with this program.
 If not, see http://www.apache.org/licenses/LICENSE-2.0.html

-The source code forked from other open source projects will inherit its license.
+The source code forked from other open-source projects will inherit its license.

 ## Privacy Standard Notice
 This repository contains only non-sensitive, publicly available data and